Additional Learning Opportunities

 Digital Humanities Summer Institute (DHSI): Every summer, during the first two weeks of June, DHSI offers two sessions of week-long courses at the University of Victoria in Canada.
 A wide array of courses are made available every summer, with courses on such topics as digital editing, project management, encoding, programming, and using digital tools.
+Please note that as of July 2024, DHSI will be moving to Montreal.
+More information forthcoming.

 Library Juice Academy: Every month, Library Juice Academy offers a slate of four-week, online courses.
 Courses focus on topics relating to practical skills, digital tools, archival practices and scholarship, , user experience, and more.
 Registration for courses typically range from $200 to $300.
 Completion of a Library Juice Academy course equals 1.5 Continuing Education Units (CEU) or 15 Professional Development Hours (PDH), though it should be noted that their courses are not accredited by IATEC or other organizations, so individuals needing CEUs or PDHs will need to inquire after their institution’s accreditation requirements.